Shubhamm-02/Type-Ahead/README.md

 proportional to how hot it is.

 **3) How short-term spikes are prevented from permanently over-ranking.** Two
-things: (a) **decay** — a spike's heat fades back to ~0 once searches stop, so the ranking returns to count order on its own; (b) we **multiply by the query's own count**, so a quick burst on an obscure query can't top the list — it has to be *both* reasonably popular *and* recently active. (`record()` also softens big bursts with a `√N` increment, an optional extra dampener.)
+things: (a) **decay**: a spike's heat fades back to ~0 once searches stop, so the ranking returns to count order on its own; (b) we **multiply by the query's own count**, so a quick burst on an obscure query can't top the list: it has to be *both* reasonably popular *and* recently active. (`record()` also softens big bursts with a `√N` increment, an optional extra dampener.)

-**4) How the cache is updated/invalidated when rankings change.** The cache stores the **stable, count-ranked candidate pool** for a prefix — it changes only when *counts* change, and we invalidate exactly the affected prefixes on each batch flush.
+**4) How the cache is updated/invalidated when rankings change.** The cache stores the **stable, count-ranked candidate pool** for a prefix: it changes only when *counts* change, and we invalidate exactly the affected prefixes on each batch flush.
 Enhanced re-ranking runs **live on that cached pool**, so recency drift (heat decaying between flushes) needs **no cache invalidation at